 Since any accident involving an airplane makes national news, it may seem that air travel more is dangerous, but thousands of car accidents happen every day.
 There are far more injuries and deaths each year from cars than planes.

 One of the biggest concerns for lap babies is the possibility of injury during turbulence, though this is super rare.
 According to the FAA – “each year, approximately 58 people in the United States are injured by turbulence while not wearing their seat belts.”
-To give some idea of how rare these injuries are, consider that in 2016 an average of 2.9 million airline passengers fly every day in and out of the United States.
+To give some idea of how rare these injuries are, consider that an average of 2.9 million airline passengers fly every day in and out of the United States.